USS L-11

 USS L-11 (SS-51), also known as "Submarine No. 51", was an L-class submarine of the United States Navy.
-She and her sister boats worked on submarine tactics in the Gulf of Mexico, Caribbean, and East Coast, prior to sailing to the Azores, and later stationed in Ireland, during WWI.
+She and her sister boats worked on submarine tactics in the Gulf of Mexico, Caribbean, and East Coast, prior to sailing to the Azores, and were later stationed in Ireland, during WWI.

 Design

 The L-class boats designed by Electric Boat (L-1 to L-4 and L-9 to L-11) were built to slightly different specifications from the other L boats, which were designed by Lake Torpedo Boat, and are sometimes considered a separate class.
 The Electric Boat submarines had a length of 168 ft 6 in overall, a beam of 17 ft 5 in and a mean draft of 13 ft 7 in.
 They displaced 450 LT on the surface and 548 LT submerged.
 The L-class submarines had a crew of 28 officers and enlisted men.
 They had a diving depth of 200 ft.

 For surface running, the Electric Boat submarines were powered by two 450 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 170 hp electric motor.
 They could reach 14 kn on the surface and 10.5 kn underwater.
 On the surface, the boats had a range of 5150 nmi at 11 kn and 150 nmi at 5 kn submerged.

 The boats were armed with four 18-inch (450 mm) torpedo tubes in the bow.
 They carried four reloads, for a total of eight torpedoes.
 The Electric Boat submarines were initially not fitted with a deck gun; a single 3 in/23 caliber on a disappearing mount was added during the war.